Yasmani Grandal Player Props: White Sox vs. Guardians

-The Chicago White Sox, including Yasmani Grandal (.343 slugging percentage in past 10 games, including zero homers), battle starter Logan Allen and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.
+Yasmani Grandal -- 1-for-3 with a home run and two RBI in his last game -- will be in action for the Chicago White Sox against the Cleveland Guardians, with Cal Quantrill on the hill, on May 24 at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Guardians.
+In his previous game, he hit a home run while going 1-for-3 against the Guardians.

 Yasmani Grandal Game Info & Props vs. the Guardians